navish92/Trip_Advisor_National_Parks/README.md

 The following steps were undertaken to deliver on the project's objective.

-1. [Data Collection](#data-sources) - Reviews scrapped from Trip Advisor
+1. [Data Collection](#data-collection) - Reviews scrapped from Trip Advisor
-1. NLP Preprocessing - Series of text cleaning & manipulation to prepare corpus for topic modeling
+1. [NLP Preprocessing](#nlp-preporcessing) - Series of text cleaning & manipulation to prepare corpus for topic modeling
-1. Topic Modelling - Dimensionality reduction using Corex algorithm & capture the recurrent themes across the documents (reviews)
+1. [Topic Modelling](#topic-modeling) - Dimensionality reduction using Corex algorithm & capture the recurrent themes across the documents (reviews)
-1. Topic Exploration - Exploring the impact of topics on sentiment outcomes & other trends.
+1. [Topic Interpretation and Recommendation System](topic-interpretation-and-recommendation-system) - Exploring the impact of topics on sentiment outcomes along with other trends & creating a recommendation system.
-1. Recommendation System -

-## Data Sources
+### Data Collection

 10,000+ reviews were scrapped from [Trip Advisor](https://www.tripadvisor.in).
 Specifically, Trip Advisor's top attractions for [Yosemite National Park](https://www.tripadvisor.in/Attractions-g61000-Activities-Yosemite_National_Park_California.html) was used to obtain a list of attractions and then reviews from each individual [attraction's page](https://www.tripadvisor.in/Attraction_Review-g61000-d139187-Reviews-Glacier_Point-Yosemite_National_Park_California.html) was used to obtain the reviews itself.